stefanbesler/twingrind/README.md

   <img src="images/demo1.png" alt="Callgrind demo" height="200px"/>
 </p>

+The profiler can be set up to only capture callstacks of PLC cycles, which take "too long", which is adjustable by a threshold that is relative to the PLC cycletime.
+This feature is super handy for finding realtime violation issues where  the cycletime is exceeded.

-The implementation is by no means feature complete.
-The current limitations of the profiler already If you are interested to contribute to the project, feel write issues or fork the project and create pull requests.
+The implementation is by no means feature complete and far from perfect.
+The core of the implementation was written way before TwinCAT offered any kind of profile mechanism and I actually had the needs of a profile to find a serious problem in a PLC.
+Nowadays profiling for TwinCAT is offered by Beckhoff, but is of course attached with licencing fees and subpar visualization (my two cents).
+Twingrind instead uses a common fileformat for profiling and is free software.
+If you are interested to contribute to the project, feel write issues or fork the project and create pull requests.
 The current limitations of the profiler and the topics, which should be looked in, are as follows.

 - Only methods are profiled, calls to function blocks are not implemented yet.
-- Only 1 task and 1 PRG are supported
+- Only 1 task and 1 PRG are supported.
-- Profiling itself adds some overhead to your code, which can not be avoided by this method, but maybe reduced by a fair bit
+- Profiling itself adds some overhead to your code, which can not be avoided by this method, but maybe reduced by a fair bit.
 - Calls in references PLC methods are not profiled and at the moment there is no way to add the profiling boilerplate code to PLC libraries, which are used by your PLC.

 ## Add library